CouncilofLorien/counciloflorien.github.io/docs/cards/W/wrath-of-the-west.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Playable on a minion resource short-event declared earlier in the same chain of effects.
-Make a roll (draw a #)-if the result is greater than 6, the event is cancelled and discarded.
+> > ***Playable on a minion resource short-event declared earlier in the same chain of effects.*** Make a roll (draw a #)---if the result is greater than 6, the event is cancelled and discarded.
 > >
 > > {: .fs-3 }
 > > _“...more than a thunderstorm, a thunder-battle...when two great thunderstorms meet and clash."_ ***---&#65279;Hob***